|

 ("dot").

-Each domain name includes a "Top level" domain such as .COM, .NET,
+Each domain name includes a "Top level" domain

 In an e-mail address, the domain name follows the @ symbol, so

-WHAT ARE THE BENEFITS OF OWNING A DOMAIN NAME?
+WHAT ARE THE BENEFITS OF OWNING A DOMAIN NAME

 Like any trade name, logo, or brand name, your domain